 Methods, systems, and apparatus, including computer program products, for linking to an intra-document portion of a target document includes receiving an address for a target document identified by a search engine in response to a query, the target document including query-relevant text that identifies an intra-document portion of the target document, the intra-document portion including the query relevant text.
 An artificial anchor is generated, the artificial anchor corresponding to the intra-document portion.
 The artificial anchor has appended the address.

 Sometimes the description shown in a snippet in search results contains content from a meta description on a page, but it’s just as likely that a snippet may show text that actually appears on a page.
 We’re told in the patent that one place where searchers may be delivered to on a page is where the snippet has been taken from.

-Unfortunately, that may not always be the place where many site owners want visitors to arrive, especially if the text from a snippet comes from something like user generated content after an article or blog post on a page, such as comments or reviews.
+Unfortunately, that may not always be the place where many site owners want visitors to arrive, especially if the text from a snippet comes from something like user-generated content after an article or blog posts on a page, such as comments or reviews.

 The patent filing also mentions that it may highlight the query text as shown on the page in some manner, with a formatting change that could be presented a number of different ways such as:

 - Text animating (e.g., “marching red ants”, etc.),